mikaelkindborg/VimanaCode/README.md

 The Vimana project has several goals:

-- Make the language as minimalistic as possible
+- Make the language as minimalistic and consistent as possible
 - Make the interpreter as simple and understandable as possible
 - Make the source code for the interpreter as small as possible
 - Make the language as fast as possible